“Progress is impossible without change, and those. who cannot change their minds cannot change. anything.” –George Bernard Shaw

 - Now there is a huge requirement for human resources in digital marketing sectors in various domains like Copywriting, content writing, SEO manager, social media manager, and so on.

-The evolution of marketing didn’t occur in a short span of time rather it went through a number of phases and what we are seeing today is the result of refinements that it went through.
+The evolution of marketing didn’t occur in a short period rather it went through several phases and what we are seeing today is the result of refinements that it went through.

 We should realize the importance of marketing.
 Undoubtedly marketing is the backbone of business and we are going to see different aspects of it in the upcoming future.